Dear R eaders:

 clefts in the Purgatory puddingstone

-revealed, he concluded, were fascinating
+revealed, he concluded, were fascinating and

-and important details on how rocks are
+important details on how rocks are modified

-modified by heat and pressure over
+by heat and pressure over millennia.
+Those

-millennia.
-Those pebbles, he now realized,
+pebbles, he now realized, were formed much

-were formed much earlier, perhaps millions
+earlier, perhaps millions of years before

-of years before the puddingstone.
-Each was
+the puddingstone.
+Each was composed of

-composed of minerals present in some
+minerals present in some ancient lake or

-deposited on the lake or sea floor
+elliptical shape, then deposited on the lake

-then, perhaps millions of years later,
+or mud.
+And then, perhaps millions of years

-that sedimentary rock was compressed under
+later, that sedimentary rock was compressed

-enormous heat and pressure, probably from
+under enormous heat and pressure, probably

-hundreds of feet of rock accumulated above
+from hundreds of feet of rock accumulated

-it.
-Finally, the newly created rock was
+above it.
+Finally, the newly created rock

-fractured, possibly during cooling.
+was fractured, possibly during cooling.
 The

 result was a metamorphic rock known as